nicolasjhampton/python_tutorial_game_project/readme.md

-If you haven't heard of Treehouse and want to follow along, I highly recommend buying an inexpensive membership, as most of what I'll write here is glued together with classes from them.
+If you haven't heard of Treehouse and want to follow along, I highly recommend buying an inexpensive membership, as most of what I'll write here is glued together with classes from them, and is meant for people looking how to start their own projects after having taken the courses.

 If you live in Multnomah County, you can go to [Code Oregon](www.codeoregon.org) and sign up for a free membership like I did.
 But if you're not, I found